muratk3n/thirdwave/en/tweets/2020/week26d.md

 Subject to appropriations.. how fast is that happening

-"The US Department of Energy (DOE) has announced its intention to invest up to $100m over five years in two new DOE National Laboratory-led consortia to advance hydrogen and fuel cell technologies.
+"The US Department of Energy (DOE) has announced its intention to invest up to 100m dollars over five years in two new DOE National Laboratory-led consortia to advance hydrogen and fuel cell technologies.